inflearn logo

 • AI Product Engineer

-📋 Competencies required for a Full-Spectrum Developer
+📋 Skills required for a full-spectrum developer

 As it has become possible to develop using artificial intelligence, the scope of a developer's capabilities has expanded significantly.
-The competencies required for the full-spectrum developer discussed earlier must encompass nearly the entire development process.
+The competencies required for the full-spectrum developer discussed earlier must encompass almost the entire development process.

 • 1.
 Planning and Strategy Formulation Capabilities